Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 Next, she fetched clean strips of fresh linen from a drawer under the kitchen counter, where she kept them neatly folded for emergencies.
 Returning to Zora, Ika carefully removed the old bandage, wincing at the sight of dried blood.

 Ika knew Zora would recover.
-The gluteal tear was a Grade II.
-There was significant muscle fiber damage but no complete rupture.
-It would be painful and debilitating but would heal with time and care.
-A month, though likely less.
+The tear in her gluteal muscle was a Grade II—significant muscle damage, but not a complete rupture.
+It would be painful and slow her down, yet with time and care, it should heal in about a month, perhaps less.

 Then it hit her—Zora wouldn’t be able to help if the wolves returned.
 How would Ika fend them off alone?
 In truth, she was more worried about herself now.
 She was long out of bullets, and the microwave emitter, which had been little more than a high-tech scarecrow, was practically out of commission.